joeCavZero/iguana-mac-interpreter/README.md

 1. **Ensure that you have Rust and Cargo installed**:
    - Follow the installation guide on the official [Rust website](https://www.rust-lang.org/learn/get-started) if needed.
+   - If you're using Windows, you'll need to install the [Visual C++ Build Tools](https://visualstudio.microsoft.com/pt-br/visual-cpp-build-tools/) to compile the source code.

 2. **Clone the repository**:
    - Use the following command to clone the repository: